 3100 Telegraph Avenue, Oakland

 This is the University’s front door for applicants and students.
-This building includes the Offices of Admission, Student Services, Disability Resource Center, Health & Counseling, Financial Aid, Registrar, Campus Service Center, Student Accounts, Veterans’ Services, and the Vice President of Enrollment and Student Services.
+This building includes the Offices of Admission, Student Services, Disability Resource Center, Student Health & Counseling, Financial Aid, Registrar, Campus Service Center, Student Accounts, Media Services, Veterans’ Services, and Media Services.

 Health Education Center